JohanAlkemade/nuodb-drivers/dotnet/README.md

 ## License ##

-These libraries are provided under the TBD license.
+These libraries are provided under the license provided with this distribution.

-TBD more here...